-MU 261: Applied Piano DC (1-2)
+MU 261: Applied Piano \MU/DC (1-2)

 One credit per semester is given for a half-hour private lesson each week.
 Two credits are given for an hour private lesson each week.
 Daily practice is expected.
-Fulfills Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement. \MU/DC

-MU 271: Applied Voice DC (1-2)
+MU 271: Applied Voice \MU/DC (1-2)

 One credit per semester is given for a half-hour private lesson each week.
 Two credits are given for an hour private lesson each week.
 Daily practice is expected.
-Fulfills Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement. \MU/DC

-MU 281: Pep Band DC (1.5)
+MU 281: Pep Band \MU/DC (1.5)

 This course is designed to provide the student with the opportunity to rehearse and perform literature written for pep/performing band.
 The pep band serves as both an academic class and a service organization.
 The pep band's primary responsibilities include performing at various athletic and college-wide events; providing a sense of teamwork and school spirit; and supporting our athletes and fans.
 The pep band is a high-energy performance ensemble.
 The ensemble may have opportunities to travel to conferences and NCAA tournaments.
-Fulfills Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement. \MU/DC

-MU 282: Winds DC (1-2)
+MU 282: Winds \MU/DC (1-2)

 One credit per semester is given for a half-hour private lesson each week.
 Two credits are given for an hour private lesson each week.
 Daily practice is expected.
-Fulfills Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement. \MU/DC

-MU 283: BrassDC (1-2)
+MU 283: Brass \MU/DC (1-2)

 One credit per semester is given for a half-hour private lesson each week.
 Two credits are given for an hour private lesson each week.
 Daily practice is expected.
-Fulfills Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC performing at various college-wide events; providing a sense of teamwork and school spirit; and foster student-faculty interaction.
-Two (2) semesters fulfill the Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC
+Fulfills Ursuline Core Curriculum requirement Art, Art Therapy or Music requirement. \MU/DC at various college-wide events; providing a sense of teamwork and school spirit; and foster student-faculty interaction.
+Two (2) semesters fulfill the Ursuline Core Curriculum Art, Art Therapy or Music requirement. \MU/DC

-MU 284: Choir DC (1.5)
+MU 284: Choir \MU/DC (1.5)

 This course is designed to provide the student with the opportunity to rehearse and perform literature written for choir.
-The choir's primary responsibilities include
+The choir's primary responsibilities include performing Page 183 of 230

-MU 285: Guitar DC (1-2)
+MU 285: Guitar \MU/DC (1-2)

 One credit per semester is given for a half-hour private lesson each week.
 Two credits are given for an hour private lesson each week.
 Daily practice is expected.
-Fulfills Ursuline Core Curriculum requirement for a course in Art, Art Therapy or Music.
-DC
+Fulfills Ursuline Core Curriculum Art, Art Therapy or Music requirement. \MU/DC